-Domestic Partner: An adult, unrelated by blood, with whom an unmarried or separated City Official maintains an indefinite romantic or sexual relationship.
+Domestic Partner: An adult, unrelated by blood, with whom an unmarried or separated City Official has an exclusive committed relationship, maintains a mutual residence, and shares basic living expenses.

 Employer: A Business Entity from which a City Official receives more than six-hundred dollars (\$600.00) in gross annual income from as evidenced by a W-2, 1099, K-1, or similar tax form.